james-o-dev/auth-example/aws/README.md

 Follow [these instructions](https://rupali.hashnode.dev/send-emails-in-nodejs-using-nodemailer-gmail-oauth2) on how to set up your Google account to be able to be used by Nodemailer.

 Particularly the sections:
-- `Set up your project`
+- 'Set up your project'
-- `Configure oAuth consent screen`
+- 'Configure oAuth consent screen'
-- `Create credentials for your project`
+- 'Create credentials for your project'
-- `Get the refresh and access token`
+- 'Get the refresh and access token'

 Note down the `client id`, `client secret` and `refresh token` for the [environment configuration](#configuration).